SebastianUA/terraform/google_cloud_platform/examples/endpoints_service/README.md

-# Work with AWS ENDPOINTS_SERVICE via terraform
+# Work with ENDPOINTS_SERVICE via terraform

 A terraform module for making ENDPOINTS_SERVICE.